 Every year, more than a million people in the United States suffer a traumatic brain injury.
 One in five brain injuries are sustained in traffic accidents.
 Many of those are rear-end accidents.

 And even without a direct impact or blow to the head, whiplash in a rear-end accident can sometimes cause a brain injury.
+This is where a brain injury lawyer can help.

 HOW DOES A BRAIN INJURY HAPPEN?